 This is a TEMCO D-16 Twin Navion, serial TTN29, photographed in the 1980s.
 Its registration was cancelled in 1990, and it is now a static display at the Pima Air Museum.

 N5308K is a Ryan-built 1950 Navion B registered to an owner in New York State.
 Despite the fanciful USAF markings, this is not an ex-military Navion.
-I have seen serial NAV-4-22088 quoted for this aircraft but that serial has too many digits, so I assume it is serial 2208 or 2088.
+I have seen serial NAV-4-22088 quoted for this aircraft but that serial has too many digits, so I assume it is serial 2208.